Ireland’s best personal loans

 You can find out more at the Irish League of Credit Unions.

-Can you get a payment holiday with a personal loan?
+Can I get a payment holiday with a personal loan?

 If you feel you may struggle to repay your personal loan due to a change in financial circumstances, then contact your lender immediately.
 They may be able to arrange a repayment break for up to three months, but check it doesn’t affect your credit score.